SammySame/Resume/README.md

 ## Python
 ### My Blender Utils
 [Dedicated repo link](https://github.com/SammySame/my-blender-utils) <br>
-It is an add-on with a few automation scripts that can be run with just a click of a UI button. <br>
+It is an add-on with a few automation scripts that can be run with just a click of a UI button.
 For an extensive write-up, please check the repo in the link above.

 ### Blender Batch Render